mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/templates.md

 This is all very well and good, but how do the templates actually get called?

 Templates do nothing on their own.
-Rather, they are used to render //a particular object//.
-All of the <% if %>, <% control %>, and variable codes are methods or parameters that are called //on that object//.
+Rather, they are used to render *a particular object*.
+All of the <% if %>, <% control %>, and variable codes are methods or parameters that are called *on that object*.
 All that is necessary is that the object is an instance of ViewableData (or one of its subclasses).

 The key is ViewableData::renderWith().
 This method is passed a For example, within the controller's default action, there is an instruction of the following sort: